julzaza/wildwitchherbs/_posts/2025-07-03-witchs-garden-plants-of-power.md

 ## Seeds With a Story

-On a recent trip through the southern Balkans, we met a man producing some of the finest Artemisia annua we’ve ever encountered — wild-grown, sun-fed, and brimming with life.
+On a recent trip through the southern Balkans, we met a man producing some of the finest Artemisia annua tea and tincture we’ve ever encountered — wild-grown, sun-fed, and brimming with life.
+And he also had some extra seeds!

-Now you can try it for yourself.
+So now you can grow this legendary plant for yourself.

 → [Order Heirloom Artemisia Seeds](/shop/#artemisia-annua-seeds--5/) while supplies last — this is a limited harvest, and once they’re gone, they’re gone.
+[Artemisia Annua Tea and Tincture](/shop/) also available in limited supply.

 These seeds aren’t mass-produced.
 They’re wild and strong.